Civic Mandate Logo

 PSLF Is Real — But Only If You Set It Up Right From Day One

-PSLF has forgiven billions in federal student loan debt — and denied tens of thousands of applications.
-The difference almost always comes down to one thing: paperwork done early.
-Here is exactly what to do and when.
+PSLF has forgiven billions of dollars in federal student loan debt.
+It has also denied tens of thousands of applications.
+The difference between approval and de…

 What the Army Taught Me About Money That Business School Never Could